 Who can benefit from interdental brushes?

 Interdental flossing makes cleaning between teeth easier and more effective in many cases:

-Braces or dental fixtures: Wearing braces makes flossing almost impossible, but interdental flossers can reach spots between teeth and between brackets and tooth surfaces, where brushing and flossing can’t clean.
-If you wear bridges or dentures, interdental brushes can also help you clean the spaces between your gums and the fixtures.
+Wearing braces makes flossing almost impossible, but interdental flossers can reach spots between teeth and between brackets that your toothbrush and floss can’t clean.
+If you wear bridges or dentures, they can also help you clean the spaces between your gums and the fixtures.

-You might also want to try interdental brushing because it is more convenient than flossing.
-Combining flossing with interdental brushing is even better.
-Whatever your situation, be sure that you consult your doctor about interdental brushing so that you are choosing the proper size and method.
+You might also want to try interdental brushing because it is more convenient than using dental floss.
+Whatever your situation, be sure that you consult your doctor before choosing the proper size and method.